 Safety Management (B.S.)

 The University offers an online bachelor of science (B.S.) in safety management that provides the classroom knowledge and experience needed to be a safety specialist who is qualified to design, develop, and implement safety programs in business, industry, and government.
-Graduates are eligible for certification through the Graduate Safety Practitioner (GSP) Program.
+Graduates are eligible for the Graduate Safety Practitioner (GSP®) designation through the Board of Certified Safety Professionals (BCSP).
+The GSP program is an alternate path to the Certified Safety Professional (CSP®) certification.
+The Institute of Hazardous Materials Management (IHMM) allows graduates to apply for the Associate Safety and Health Manager (ASHM®) credential which recognizes recent Bachelor’s degree graduates with a focus in health and safety-related fields.
+This credential puts the holder on the fast-track to the Certified Safety and Health Manager (CSHM®) credential.

 Coursework in the major includes studies in the management, evaluation, and control of safety and health hazards associated with the workplace environment, including courses in the following areas: